-This was Dixon’s Mill, built in 1753 on Cane Creek.
-The mill race—channel dug to divert water for power—is up the small rise to your right.
-Cornwallis has taken over the home of Dixon as his headquarters, somewhere nearby, probably beyond the modern house uphill.
+Cornwallis has taken over the Dixons’ home as his headquarters.
 A snow has fallen, and Cornwallis spends much of his time warming himself in a straight-back chair by the fire.

-Simon’s wife Elizabeth and their children have been forced to live here in the mill.
+The British forced Simon’s wife Elizabeth and their children to live here in the mill.
 Other than one or more Redcoat guards on the door, and the sounds of Dixon’s family making do inside, there is none of the activity you might expect given that an army is trying to feed itself.
 That’s because Dixon and his sons, all rebels, jammed timbers into the millstones so the mill cannot be used.

 Go back to your car and: